CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

 # CodeSmile AssetDatabase

-Imagine Unity's AssetDatabase were self-explanatory, enjoyable to use, consistent in design and behaviour, well documented, resulting in concise code that prevents disasters.
+Imagine Unity's AssetDatabase were self-explanatory, enjoyable to use, consistent in design and behaviour, well documented, prevents disasters, and results in concise code.

-### Bam, now it is! :)
+### Bam, here it is! :)

 ## Why did I create this?